Approver(s):

 5. Loss of Privileges: The student will be denied specified privileges for a designated period of time.

 6. Confiscation of Prohibited Property: Items whose presence is in violation of University policy will be confiscated and will become the property of the University.
-Prohibited items may be returned to the owner at the discretion of the Coordinator for Student Integrity and Welfare (or University Police when applicable).
+Prohibited items may be returned to the owner at the discretion of the Assistant Director for Student Integrity and Welfare (Residence Life or University Police when applicable).

 7. Behavioral Requirement: Required activities may include, but not limited to, seeking academic counseling or substance abuse screening, writing a letter of apology, etc.